JakobLichterfeld/ansible-role-latex_texlive/README.md

 - Adjust the Path
 - Add CTAN repo to TeX Live
 - Prevent TeX Live packages from being installed as a dependency by the package manager with the help of a downloaded equivs file
-- Remove texlive-doc packages (configurable)
+- Remove texlive-doc packages (optional)

 ## Requirements